 Taming Pet Mice

-Taming pet mice requires some patience to gain their trust, but gaining this trust will make handling them much easier and more rewarding.
+It takes patience to gain a mouse's trust, but gaining this trust will make handling them much easier and more rewarding.
 Follow these steps to hand tame your pet mouse:

 - Give a new mouse a few days to adjust to their new home (keep maintenance and interaction to a minimum).